 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market rates.
 Interest rate risk arises primarily from the nature and term of investments held and is managed through the buying and selling of appropriate fixed interest securities of different durations.

-The table below shows the effects of a 0.5% increase or decrease in interest on earning from debt securities and the anticipated change in investment market values from a 5% increase or decrease in price:
+The table below shows the effects of a 0.5% increase or decrease in interest on earnings from debt securities and the anticipated change in investment market values: